Delano Gouda

-Delano Gouda (born 24 January 2002) is a Dutch professional footballer who plays as a striker for Spakenburg.
+Delano Gouda (born 24 January 2002) is a Dutch professional footballer who plays as a striker for Tweede Divisie club AFC.

 Career

-Gouda made his professional debut appearing as a substitute away as Excelsior Rotterdam beat TOP Oss 3-1 at their Frans Heesen Stadion on 23 January 2021.
+Gouda made his professional debut appearing as a substitute away as Excelsior Rotterdam beat TOP Oss 3–1 at their Frans Heesen Stadion on 23 January 2021.
 He signed for city neighbours Sparta Rotterdam on 31 May 2022.

 In 2023, he signed for SVV Scheveningen.
 In February 2024, he moved to German fourth tier side SG Barockstadt Fulda-Lehnerz where he joined forces with fellow Dutch Clint Essers.
+In September 2024, Gouda returned to the Netherlands to play for Spakenburg.

 Personal life

 In Scheveningen, he has supplemented his income by working as a plumber.